Measure equivalence rigidity of $\mathrm{Out}(F_N)$: -invariant splittings and trees of cylinders

 A simple example of admissible relation is the commutation relation (equivalently, commensurability) on the class $\cale$ of non-trivial cyclic subgroups of $F_N$.
 This will be used in Section~\ref{sec:collection-zmax}.

-One then defines the \emph{tree of cylinders} $T_c$ of $T$: this is the bipartite simplicial tree having one vertex $v_Y$ for each cylinder $Y\subseteq S$, one vertex $v_x$ for each point $x\in S$ that belongs to at least two cylinders, and an edge between $v_x$ and $v_Y$ whenever $x\in Y$.
-We denote by $V^1(T_c)$ be the set of vertices corresponding to cylinders, and let $V^0(T_c)$ be the set of all other vertices.
+One then defines the \emph{tree of cylinders} $T_c$ of $T$: this is the bipartite simplicial tree having one vertex $v_Y$ for each cylinder $Y\subseteq S$, one vertex $v_x$ for each point $x\in S$ that does not belong to exactly one\footnote{ except when $S$ is reduced to a point, this means that $x$ belongs to at least two cylinders.} cylinder, and an edge between $v_x$ and $v_Y$ whenever $x\in Y$.
+We denote by $V^1(T_c)$ be the set of vertices corresponding to cylinders, and let $V^0(T_c)$ be the set vertices corresponding to points in at least two cylinders of $S$.
+In the special case where $T$ is reduced to a point, $T_c=V^0(T_c)$ is a single vertex.
+As a mnemonic, $V^0$ and $V^1$ correspond to subsets of $S$ of dimension 0 and 1 respectively.
 The tree $T_c$ is minimal \cite[Lemma~4.9]{Gui04}.
 It may happen that $T_c$ is reduced to a point even if $T$ is non-trivial.
 In general, it may also happen that edge stabilizers of $T_c$ are not in $\cale$.

 Recall that two $G$-trees \emph{belong to the same deformation space} if they have the same elliptic subgroups.
 By \cite[Theorem 1]{GL-cyl}, any two trees with edge stabilizers in $\cale$ that lie in the same deformation space have the same tree of cylinders.